 Blood & Water Testing

-To get your water tested, simply pick up a water test kit at Flint City hall or call CORE 810.238.6700 to have one delivered.
+To get your water tested, simply pick up a water test kit at Flint City hall.
 Watch the video found HERE for instructions on how to collect the sample.

 Having your blood checked by your primary care physician is the best option.
 If you do not have a primary care doctor, please click here for information on how to obtain a primary care doctor.
 For those unable to visit the doctor or can not afford the test:

 Children ages 0 – 17 can get their blood lead level tested at community clinics or at the Genesee County Health Department Burton Health Center G-3373 S. Saginaw Street, Burton, Michigan 48529.
 Phone: (810) 257-3833.
 Hours are 8-11 am and 1-3 pm, Monday through Friday.
 Hours may vary; parents should call 810-257-3833 for information.
 A parent or legal guardian must be present at the time of service.

 Adults ages 18 can get their blood lead level tested at the Genesee County Health Department located at 630.
 S. Saginaw St, Suite 4, Flint 48502.
 Hours are 8-11 am and 1-4 pm Monday, Wednesday, Thursday and Friday; Tuesday hours are 1-4 pm.